How to measure percentages in raw feeding is one of the questions I’m asked the most!

 - 5% of the 1.25 lbs/20 oz in other secreting organs (for example pancreas).
 That’s 1 oz.

 - 10% of the 1.25 lbs/20 oz in plant matter.
 That’s 2 oz.

 The Different Food Categories: Muscle Meat, Raw Meaty Bone, Secreting Organs, Plant Matter

 Now you just need to understand which types of food fall into the different categories.

-I’ll give you a few short examples along with a sample recipe, and if you’d like to learn more, please refer to my e-books.
+I’ll give you a few short examples along with a sample recipe:

 - Muscle meat examples: Duck heart, beef green tripe, beef lung, chicken breast, ground turkey

 - Secreting organs examples (besides liver): Beef pancreas, rabbit kidneys, goat spleen